Ronnie Dunn: Brooks & Dunn

 Dunn began his musical career as a solo artist.
 He charted two minor singles with Churchill/MCA Records: in 1983, he released "It's Written All Over Your Face", and in 1984, "She Put the Sad in All His Songs".
-In 1990, he and Kix Brooks formed Brooks & Dunn.
-In 1991, they released their first album, Brand New Man, certified 6× platinum by the RIAA.
-Brooks & Dunn released 12 studio albums, two greatest hits albums, and a Christmas album.
+In 1990, Kix Brooks and he formed Brooks & Dunn.
+In 1991, they released their first album, Brand New Man, certified six-times platinum by the RIAA.
+Brooks & Dunn released 12 studio albums, two greatest-hits albums, and a Christmas album.

-Brooks & Dunn sold over 30 million albums, had twenty number-one singles on Billboard, and were one of the most-consistently successful acts on the concert circuit.
+Brooks & Dunn sold over 30 million albums, had 20 number-one singles on Billboard, and were one of the most consistently successful acts on the concert circuit.
 In 2009, they announced they were temporarily disbanding in 2010.
 On December 3, 2014, Brooks & Dunn reunited, and along with Reba McEntire, performed a series of concerts throughout the summer and fall of 2015.

-2011–12: Debut solo album and departure from Sony
+2011–2012: Debut solo album and departure from Sony

 In late 2010, Dunn announced that he was working on a solo album.
-The album's first single, "Bleed Red", was released to country radio on January 29, 2011, and debuted at number 30 on the Billboard Hot Country Songs chart for the week ending February 19, 2011, and ended as a Top 10, his first of his solo career.
+The album's first single, "Bleed Red", was released to country radio on January 29, 2011, and debuted at number 30 on the Billboard Hot Country Songs chart for the week ending February 19, 2011, and ended as a top 10, his first of his solo career.
 Dunn's self-titled album Ronnie Dunn was released on June 7, 2011.
 The second single from the album, "Cost of Livin'", was released on June 6, 2011, and debuted at number 56 on the country chart.
 It peaked at number 19, followed by "Let the Cowboy Rock" at number 31.

-The album debuted at number one on the Billboard Top Country Albums, as well as number 5 on the Billboard 200, selling 45,000 copies in its first week in the US.
+The album debuted at number one on the Billboard Top Country Albums, as well as number five on the Billboard 200, selling 45,000 copies in its first week in the US.

 In June 2012, Ronnie Dunn took to social media to ask his fans what the fourth single on the album should be.
-Shortly after, Ronnie got a call from the executives at Sony Music saying that his "fb post killed the "Let The Cowboy Rock" single.
+Shortly after, Ronnie got a call from the executives at Sony Music saying that his "fb post killed the 'Let the Cowboy Rock' single".
 He then requested for radio to start playing "Once" as the next single.
 Before the song could be released to radio as a single, he was released from the label.